brian-ho/MKThink-Presentation-1/content.md

 Brian Ho&ensp;//&ensp;works in progress&ensp;//&ensp;summer fellowship 2016

 2016.07.18
-Note: independent research on VR; w/ Shahidah on DGG; w/ Jessie + RH1 on 4D.
-All will be presented next few weeks. instead thought to share a look behind the scenes: not only what, but why and how! hopefully get feedback for me, and  something sticks.
+Note: independent VR; Shahidah - DGG; Jessie+RH1 - 4D.
+All will be presented soon. instead thought to share behind the scenes: why and how! hopefully get feedback, and  something sticks.

 ###the Tumblr